clairecoffey/clairecoffey.github.io/index.md

 After my undergraduate degree, I worked as an AI research consultant, where I joined a start-up company building artificial intelligence software for autonomous vehicles.
 Here, my research was on the implementation and optimisation of multi-objective route planning algorithms.
 For this work, I have two patents: [Vehicle Route Guidance](https://patents.google.com/patent/US20190346275A1/en) and [Target Speed Optimisation](https://www.ipo.gov.uk/p-find-publication-getPDF.pdf?PatentNo=GB2555794&DocType=A&JournalNumber=6730).

+I especially love the collaborative elements of research - feel free to get in touch for a chat via [Twitter/X](https://x.com/claireicoffey) or e-mail cic31[at]cam.ac.uk!

 <h1> <center>Publications & Patents</center></h1>